sumeyacodes/tapermonkey-scripts/README.md

-## My UI scripts on Tapermonkey
+My UI scripts on Tapermonkey

-uBlock's element picker will forever be missed 😔✊